umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/calculators.md

 ---
-description: Performing calculations with Calculators in Vendr.
+description: Performing calculations with Calculators in Umbraco Commerce.
 ---

 # Calculators

 Calculators are small service implementations with the sole responsibility of calculating prices for a given aspect of an Order.
-There are five main Calculator service interfaces in Vendr:
+There are five main Calculator service interfaces in Umbraco Commerce:

 * **IShippingCalculator** - Responsible for calculating the Shipping Method price/tax rate of a given Shipping Method.
 * **IPaymentCalculator** - Responsible for calculating the Payment Method price/tax rate of a given Payment Method.